HIGH-GRADE NI-CU-PT-PD-ZN-CR-AU-V-TI DISCOVERIES IN THE "RING OF FIRE"

 Vice President, Exploration

-Ryan Weston is a registered Professional Geologist with over 15 years experience in exploration for both base and precious metals internationally.
-Previously, Ryan served as Senior Geologist with Cliffs Natural Resources working in the Ring of Fire where developed an intimate understanding of the geology and mineralizing systems associated with chromite and Ni-Cu-PGE deposits within the belt.
-Ryan served as Chief Geologist with Carlisle Goldfields, advancing their regional gold projects in northern Manitoba and culminating with the sale of Carlisle to Alamos Gold in early 2016.
-Ryan holds a Bachelors degree in Geology from the University of Toronto, a Master Degree in Geology from Laurentian University and is a recent MBA graduate of Queen’s University.
+Ryan Weston is a registered Professional Geologist with 20 years experience in exploration for both base and precious metals internationally.
+Previously, Ryan served as Senior Geologist with Cliffs Natural Resources working in the Ring of Fire where he developed an intimate understanding of the geology and mineralizing systems associated with chromite and Ni-Cu-PGE deposits within the belt.
+Subsequent to this, Ryan served as Chief Geologist with Carlisle Goldfields, advancing their regional gold projects in northern Manitoba and culminating with the sale of Carlisle to Alamos Gold in early 2016.
+Ryan holds a Bachelor’s degree in Geology from the University of Toronto, a Master’s Degree in Geology from Laurentian University and is a MBA graduate from the Smith School of Business at Queen’s University.

 Mark Baker, P.Eng